milan1750/milan1750/README.md

 ### Hi there 👋

 I'm Milan Malla - a developer working with PHP Since 2015.
-I was involved into development of many PHP Projects based on Codeigniter, Laravel and Wordpress, that have a huge user base and great WordPress ecosystem impact.
-Currently im working with [Everest Forms](https://wpeverest.com/wordpress-plugins/everest-forms) A drag and drop WordPress form builder.
+I im involved into development of many PHP Projects based on Codeigniter, Laravel and Wordpress, that have a huge user base and great WordPress ecosystem impact.
+I was a team lead at [Everest Forms](https://wpeverest.com/wordpress-plugins/everest-forms) A drag and drop WordPress form builder.
 ### Get in touch
 - Twitter: https://twitter.com/immilanmalla
 - WP.org: https://profiles.wordpress.org/milan1750/